Utsav-IGS/-WDIO-Mocha-Spec-POM-Boilerplate/README.md

     git remote rm origin
     ```
 3. Change the file name and git repository and other details in package.json as needed.
+4. Run the following command to install all the modules
+    ```
+    npm install
+    ```
-4. Happy Coding and Testing! :smiley:
+5. Happy Coding and Testing! :smiley: